-Being located in Prince Edward Island I have the good fortune of having access to freshly grown strawberries at the market starting in early June.
-If I want to make homemade strawberry jam or ice cream I will usually go and buy the fresh strawberries in bulk.
-Learning how to grow strawberries yourself is simple enough though, and provides you with an easy to grow perennial perfect for the beginner or advanced gardeners.
-A must in any homestead garden.
+Being located in Prince Edward Island, I have the good fortune of having access to freshly grown strawberries at the market starting in early June.
+If I want to make homemade strawberry jam or ice cream, I will usually buy the fresh strawberries in bulk.

-If you have a large sunny yard you can easily grow strawberries in large quantities.
-Twenty-five to thirty plants is usually enough to feed a family of five with a good supply of homegrown strawberries, but that's a lot of strawberry plants for a beginner!
+You can easily grow strawberries in large quantities if you have a large sunny yard.
+Twenty-five to thirty plants are usually enough to feed a family of five with a good supply of homegrown strawberries.

-Planting six or seven plants, either in a raised garden bed or even in pots will produce a decent berry harvest for snacking while out in the yard or for smaller batch recipes and desserts such as this Strawberry Tiramisu.
-With a little bit of know how anyone can grow their own strawberries at home...even if you only have a balcony!
+But that's a lot of strawberry plants for a beginner!
+Planting six or seven plants in a raised garden bed, or even growing strawberries in pots, will produce a decent berry harvest - enough for snacking while out in the yard or for small strawberry desserts, such as this Strawberry Tiramisu.

 Some of the links in this post lead to affiliate sites through which Earth, Food, and Fire may earn a small commission should you make a purchase.
 For more info check the Affiliate Disclaimer.
 All advice and opinions are based on observations from my own garden.